Take US 93 from Las Vegas to Ely

 Stroll the downtown area to view the city’s many murals as well as Renaissance Village, a cluster of dwellings historically preserved to represent the melting pot of cultures drawn to the copper mining boom Ely saw in the early 20th century.
 For a downloadable map of the Art Walk murals and the Renaissance Village, visit the Ely Renaissance Society website, ElyNVArts.com.

 Rock lovers will definitely want to map out their visit to Garnet Hill, a rockhounding area just 4 miles/6 kilometers west of Ely, where you can search the ground for 2-carat-sized garnets to take home.
 Garnet Hill is managed by the Federal Bureau of Land Management and entry is free!
 If you’re looking to stay overnight in Ely, there are several options available, each with their own charms.
 There’s no wrong choice here; just a handful of right ones.

 You’re on the home stretch.
-It’s time to head to Great Basin National Park, 67 miles/108 kilometers east on U.S. 50 and Nevada state Routes 487 and 488.
+It’s time to head to Great Basin National Park, just about an hour east of Ely on U.S. 50 and Nevada state Routes 487 and 488.
 Even after all the wonders you’ve witnessed on this road trip, get ready for nature to run truly wild.
-On Nevada’s remote central-eastern border, Great Basin National Park benefits from at strikingly low number of annual visitors–one of the lowest in the country–which means this sanctuary is perfect for solitude and nature immersion.
+On Nevada’s remote central-eastern border, Great Basin National Park benefits from a strikingly low number of annual visitors–one of the lowest in the country–which means this sanctuary is perfect for solitude and nature immersion.

 Aspen groves shade the mountain streams.
 Bristlecone pine trees, thousands of years old, still grow gnarled with age.
 Lehman Caves awes visitors with an array of colors, patterns, and rare formations forged over many millennia.
-A scenic paved road takes motorists to the 10,000-foot mark, where they’re left to hoof it up to Nevada’s second-tallest peak, 13,064-foot Wheeler Peak, which peers over Nevada’s last glacier.
+A scenic paved road takes motorists to the 10,000-foot mark, where they’re left to hoof it up to Nevada’s second-tallest peak (Wheeler), which peers over Nevada’s last glacier.

-Stop by one of the park’s two visitors’ centers: the first is off Nevada state Route 487, open from May to Oct.; the other (and more robust one) is inside the park at the end of Nevada state Route 488 and next to Lehman Caves.
+Stop by one of the park’s two visitors’ centers: the first is off Nevada state Route 487, open from May to Oct.; the other (and more robust one) is inside the park at the end of Nevada state Route 488, right next to Lehman Caves.

 Your exploration of the Great Basin Highway is complete!
 Ready for a hot meal and a cozy bed?
 You’ve earned it.
-Head down the hill to tiny, artsy Baker, where gourmet cuisine, artisan cocktails, fine beer and wine, and comfy rooms await at Stargazer Inn and Kerouac’s Restaurant & Bar (May–Oct).
-Or, circle back to Ely where all services await.
-In the morning, you can backtrack to Las Vegas (243 miles/391 kilometers).
-Or for more adventure, aim the vehicle towards Reno and Lake Tahoe on U.S. 50 westbound (320 miles/515 kilometers) and take on the famed Loneliest Road In America.
+Head down the hill to tiny, artsy Baker, Nevada, where gourmet cuisine, artisan cocktails, fine beer and wine, and comfy rooms await at Stargazer Inn and Kerouac’s Restaurant & Bar (May–October).